s-ccs/2024-ocular-artifacts-simulation/report/typst/content/chapter_1.typ

 Since our model can be extended to specify an independent gaze direction for individual eyes, we can also in future simulate a vergence movement, i.e., a movement where both eyes are looking at an object closer to the face and the individual eye gaze directions are non-parallel.

 Once the basic model has been updated and tested for small eye movements in different directions, eye movements of larger magnitude can also be simulated, since most studies on eye movement artefacts focus on smaller saccades in the range of angles where the HEOG has a linear relationship to the angle of the saccade @plochl_combining_2012.
-#todo("ref", inline: true) ).
 The model can be adapted to account for eyelid effects, including their role during eye movements as well as the generation of blink artefacts, and to account for potentials generated due to muscle activation.
-Finally, the artefact simulation code can be converted into a software package that provides easy access to these simulation methods.
-Such a package could be integrated into a software toolbox like UnfoldToolbox.jl, either as part of an existing simulation package like UnfoldSim @Schepers2025, or in the form of a separate package.
+Finally, the artefact simulation code can be converted into a software package that provides easy access to these simulation methods, or could be integrated into an existing simulation package like UnfoldSim @Schepers2025.

-#todo("citation for unfoldtoolbox.jl", inline: true)

-// do we mention B&S at all??

-// different tissue type for eyes; rounder eyes;

-// simulating trajectories to get a better idea of the actual EEG data simulated and better compare with real data.
-Can see it in time-series and/or ICA and see if it has characteristics similar to real EM, e.g. ICA component.

 = Summary

-The measured EEG potentials resulting from eye movements are caused due to the fact that the retina and cornea tissues of the eye are electrically charged, forming what is called in literature the "corneo-retinal dipole".
+The retina and cornea tissues of the eye are electrically charged, forming what is called the "corneo-retinal potential" which can be represented as an electrical dipole with its positive end towards the cornea and negative end towards the retina.
+This dipole moves in space during an eye movement and causes changes in measured potentials at EEG electrodes, and these changes contribute unwanted potentials or "artefacts" in the recorded EEG.
-#todo("see whether to also briefly mention other components like eyelid & muscles", inline: true)

-In this project, we presented the "ensemble" model of the human eye, represented by a set of electrical current dipoles ("source dipoles") placed at various locations on the surface of the eye.
-To simulate the scalp topography for any given gaze direction of the eye, we implemented two methods: the "ensemble" method, and the "corneo-retinal dipole" method (using just one source dipole per eye placed in the eye center).
+In this project, we presented the "ensemble" model of the human eye, represented by a set of electrical current dipoles ("source dipoles") placed at various locations on the surface of the eye, and the "corneo-retinal dipole" model (consisting of just one source dipole per eye placed at the eye centers).

-Next, as a proof of concept, we simulated the scalp potentials ("lead fields") at the start and at the end of an eye movement.
-After calculating the difference between these two lead fields, as a qualitative check we plotted the scalp topography of this difference in order to compare the two methods.
-The eye movements considered were a pure horizontal and a pure vertical eye movement, defined by the start and end position of the eye.
+Next, we simulated the scalp potentials ("lead fields") at the start and at the end of an eye movement.
+The eye movements considered were a pure horizontal and a pure vertical eye movement, defined by the start and end direction of eye gaze.
+We qualitatively evaluated the simulation for each of these two methods, by calculating the difference between the lead fields at the start and end of the movement, and plotting the scalp topography of this difference.

-Finally, we discussed some limitations of the approach described, give an outlook on further directions to work on, and suggest eventually creating a software package to allow researchers to simulate eye artefacts according to their required specifications.
-#todo("expand on points in this paragraph", inline: true)

-#todo("Convert all citations to 'prose' where necessary", inline: true)
+The difference topographies of the two methods agreed with the expectation that we had that the electrodes nearest the new position of the cornea would have a positive deflection and those nearest the new position of the retina would have a negative deflection.
+In addition, we simulated the difference potentials for different end gaze angles, and their trends at a few electrodes of interest near the eye also agreed with our prediction.

+The model can be improved in the future by including more realistic conductivities for the eye tissues, by assigning different gaze directions to individual eyes, and by testing different relative magnitudes for cornea and retina potentials.
+The simulation output can be scaled to be comparable to real data, and an exact trajectory from real data can be simulated with the model and the two can be compared.